san99tiago/san99tiago/README.md

 ### Hi there, I'm Santiago Garcia,  a.k.a  [san99tiago][website] 👋

 ## I'm a student that loves learning new things and understanding how everything works!
-- :mortar_board: I’m currently in eight semester of Mechatronics Engineering
+- :mortar_board: I’m currently in eight semester of Mechatronics Engineering.
 - :robot: I’m happy studying Machine Learning Algorithms.
 - :pencil2: I’m always happy sharing my knoledge and working with multidisciplinary teams.
 - :goal_net: This year's Goals: Contribute more to Open Source projects.